Featured NCORP Trials

 The EOMI study is investigating the changes that can cause cancers to occur at an earlier age than might be expected (early cancer onset).
 This is a specimen and data collection study where specimens (blood and excess tissues not needed for diagnosis) and clinical data will be collected for genetic testing.

-Another important focus of this study is to address disparities in cancer, that is, why some racial and ethnic groups bear a heavier burden compared to the general population (more cases, poorer outcomes, higher death rates).
-This information should lead to better ways to prevent, detect, and treat cancer, as well as help to improve outcomes in racial and ethnic groups.
+Another important focus of this study is to address disparities in cancer, that is, why some groups bear a heavier burden compared to the general population (more cases, poorer outcomes, higher death rates).
+This information should lead to better ways to prevent, detect, and treat cancer, as well as help to improve outcomes.
 To complete an initial eligibility screening, follow the link below.

 EOMI Eligibility Screening Survey